Nsustain/nsustain.com/README.md

 we can spin up a development server fast without any extra configuration.

-For production servers, however, we have to change the configurations so that your own passwords are used instead of the default passwords, and this is exactly what the next section
+For production servers, however, we have to make changes to the configurations so that your own passwords are used instead of the default passwords, and this is exactly what the next section
 [How to set up a production server](#2-how-to-set-up-a-production-server)